appcelerator-modules/ti.omniture/ios/documentation/index.md

 * props (Object): See [Ti.Omniture.MediaSettings][] properties.

-TODO: How is this different from createMediaSettings?
-Does it set isMediaAd to true by default?
-Anything else?
+The difference between createMediaSettings and this function is that this function sets isMediaAd to true by default.

 ### <void\> mediaOpen(mediaSettings[, callback])